There is no consensus on the meaning of Jesus' and Paul's discussions

 The Jewish Christians who were later scattered and largely

-exterminated by the Roman Army when they destroyed the Temple and most
+exterminated by the Roman Army when the latter destroyed the Temple and most

 of the rest of Jerusalem in 70 CE.